getify/foi-lang/README.md

 | #> 11, inc, triple, half |;       // 18
 ```

-Recall that we can reverse the order of arguments with the `'` prime operator, allowing us to do right-to-left pipelining if we wanted to for some reason:
+Recall that we can reverse the order of arguments with the `'` prime operator, allowing us to do right-to-left pipelining (if we wanted to for some reason):

 ```java
 defn inc(v) ^v + 1;